-USB loggers cannot take a reading while plugged into a USB port.
-A gap is shown in the graph where the UTRED30-16 was plugged in at the time it would otherwise have taken a reading.
+This logger cannot take a reading while exchanging data with a PC while being plugged into a USB port.
+As a result, you will occasionally see a gap in the graph where the UTREL30-16 would otherwise have taken a reading.
 The list shows --- instead of the reading.